Phnom Penh, Cambodia

 Money-Saving Tips:

-1. Eat Like a Local: Opt for street food or local markets for affordable and authentic meals.
+1. Opt for street food and local eateries for affordable meals.

-2. Negotiate Prices: Bargain when taking tuk-tuks or shopping at markets to get the best deals.
+3. Bargain when shopping at markets to get the best prices.

 Best Value Season: